 HOUSE POINT SYSTEM

 House points are earned on behalf of individual students and credited to their respective houses.
 Points are earned through four categories: academic, service, conduct, and activities.
-House points are tracked and posted on this page.

 Service points are earned based upon participation in the house service project.
 House service projects will culminate during Family Service Week.
 Additionally, houses will earn points based upon the creativity, quality, and effectiveness of their service project.